 The match remained finely poised as the second half unfolded, but Malaga continued to shade matters, and Saviola nearly had a one-on-one after latching onto Isco’s brilliant cutback, but a superb tackle by Daniele Bonera halted him at the last.

 With 64 minutes gone, however, Malaga would finally find a way through.
-Iturra was the architect, clipping a perfectly-weighted pass over Francesco Acerbi, from which Joaquin needed no second invitation to slot into the corner.
+Iturra was the architect, clipping a perfectly-weighted pass over Francesco Acerbi, from which Joaquin needed no second invitation to latch onto and slot into the corner.

-Eliseu nearly added a second moments after the restart when he lashed towards goal from 20 yards out, but the fingertips of Amelia denied him a great goal.
+Eliseu nearly added a second moments after the restart when he lashed towards goal from 20 yards out, but the fingertips of Amelia denied him a great score.

 Milan launched a late and desperate charge during the final minutes.
-El Shaarawy saw a close range shot pushed away by Caballero, and Mexes fired wide after attacking in a good position from the resulting corner.But there was nothing more to come from the Italians, as Malaga held on for a deserved victory, and now sits within touching distance of the knockout stages, while Allegri faces fresh speculation over his future.
+El Shaarawy saw a close-range shot pushed away by Caballero, and Mexes fired wide after attacking in a good position from the resulting corner.But there was nothing more to come from the Italians, as Malaga held on for a deserved victory, and come within touching distance of the knockout stages, while Allegri faces fresh speculation over his future.